GregUtas/robust-services-core/README.md

 ## Installing the repository

 Download the repository to a directory named _rsc_.
-This is because, when the executable starts, it looks for its configuration file on the path _.../rsc/input/element.config.txt_.
+This is because, when the executable starts, it looks for its [configuration file](input/element.config.txt) on the path _../rsc/input/element.config.txt_.

 ## Building an executable